 The Old Man and the Sea By Ernest Hemingway

 Written by a classic author, The Old Man and the Sea tells the story of a Cuban Fisherman, Santiago, and his struggle with a giant marlin off the Florida coast.
-This short novel written in 1952 contains a story of struggle while fishing at sea but ultimately, gives the message that trough triumphs and failures there is hope to keep us going.
+This short novel written in 1952 contains a story of struggle while fishing at sea but ultimately, gives the message that through triumphs and failures there is hope to keep us going.
 Hemingway’s words are calming and uplifting, a perfect book to read while relaxing at sea.

 Sailing Alone Around the World by Joshua Slocum

 A sailing memoir documenting Joshua Slocum’s global circumnavigation in 1895.
 He was the first to sail around the world alone; no small feat.
-Slocum’s book about sailing created the separate understanding of recreational sailing versus adventure.
+Slocum’s book about sailing created a separate understanding of recreational sailing versus adventure.
 Most consider the memoir to be required reading for anyone who sails for either business or pleasure.

 The Long Way by Bernard Moitessier

 If you’re intrigued by the lore of sailing, Moitessier is a must-read.
 He followed his inspiration wherever and whenever.
 In the Long Way, Moitessier writes about his participation in the first solo circumnavigation race in history but decided not to finish and pulled out of the race.
 He then went on to sail his own course, eventually ending in Tahiti.
 His trip totaled 37,455 miles, and he never once touched land during that long journey.
 Moitessier writes a wonderful book for anyone who dreams of escaping the rat race and sailing the endless ocean waves.

 A Voyage For Madmen by Peter Nichols